pixelflinger/lanczos-2d/README.md

 buffer, but the RBF version for sampling the input buffer.
 Looking around the internet, the overwhelming explanation given is that Lanczos is not separable, but for performance reasons it is often approximated by the separable version.
-This is for example the explanation given [here](https://github.com/jeffboody/Lanczos) – but there are many other sources that make the same claim.
+This is for example the explanation given [here](https://github.com/jeffboody/Lanczos), but there are many other sources that make the same claim.

-Oddly, the Lanczos [wikipedia](https://en.wikipedia.org/wiki/Lanczos_resampling) page unambiguously states that
-$L_a(x, y) = L_a(x)L_a(y)$ without any justification – which seems at odds with
+Oddly, the Lanczos [Wikipedia](https://en.wikipedia.org/wiki/Lanczos_resampling) page unambiguously states that $L_a(x, y) = L_a(x)L_a(y)$ without any justification, which seems at odds with other popular sources.
-other popular parts of the internet.

 The claim that $L_a(x, y)$ is defined as $L_a(\sqrt{x^2+y^2})$ and can be approximated by $L_a(x)L_a(y)$ is suspicious because no rigorous